soumende1/CarND-Extended-Kalman-Filter-P1/READ.md

 ### Your Kalman Filter algorithm first predicts then updates.

-The predict operation could be found at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file.FusionEKF.cpp
+The predict operation could be found at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file [src/FusionEKF.cpp](./src/FusionEKF.cpp#L159)

 ### Your Kalman Filter can handle radar and lidar measurements.

 Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/FusionEKF.cpp):

-- For the first measurement from line 61 to line 107.
+- For the first measurement from line 61 to line 107. [src/FusionEKF.cpp](./src/FusionEKF.cpp#L61)
-- For the update part from line 159 to 169.
+- For the update part from line 159 to 169.[src/FusionEKF.cpp](./src/FusionEKF.cpp#L159):

 ## Code Efficiency

 ### Your algorithm should avoid unnecessary calculations.

-An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/FusionEKF.cpp#L141) line 135 to line 144.
+An example of this calculation optimization is when the Q matrix is calculated [src/FusionEKF.cpp](./src/FusionEKF.cpp#L135) line 135 to line 144.